Boston City Hall Plaza Redesign, Part Umpteen (II)

 3 Responses to Boston City Hall Plaza Redesign, Part Umpteen (II)

-1. The Superess says:
+1. The Superess's avatar The Superess says:

 Just what we need another ‘glass box’ (MFA); are we not supposed to be going green?